 Daily Hire Employee (Plumbing and mechanical services classifications only) A daily hire employee is considered a full-time employee and therefore entitled to the employment benefits of a full-time employee.
 A daily hire employee is entitled to the Lost-time loading allowance which forms part of the all-purpose rate of pay.
-The following provisions apply to daily hire employees: a) One day's notice of termination of employment will be given by either party or one day's pay must be paid or forfeited; b) Notice given at or before the usual starting time of any ordinary working day will expire at the completion of that day's work; c) A tradesperson will be allowed one hour prior to termination to gather, clean, sharpen, pack and transport tools; and d) Nothing in clause 9 will affect the right of an employer to dismiss an employee without notice for misconduct or refusing duty.
+The following provisions apply to daily hire employees: a) One day's notice of termination of employment will be given by either party or one day's pay must be paid or forfeited; b) Notice given at or before the usual starting time of any ordinary working day will expire at the completion of that day's work; c) A tradesperson will be allowed one hour prior to termination to gather, clean, sharpen, pack and transport tools; and d) Nothing in Clause 9 will affect the right of an employer to dismiss an employee without notice for misconduct or refusing duty.
 Weekly hire Employee A full-time weekly hire employee works an average of 38 ordinary hours per week.
-Weekly hire employment is subject to the notice provisions in clause 33- Termination of Employment Part-time Employee A part-time employee is engaged to work for fewer than 38 ordinary hours per week and whose hours of work are reasonably predictable.
-Some specific provisions for part-time employees include: any role in Schedule A-Classification Definitions, can be engaged part-time the Award applies in the same manner to part-time employees, except where it is specifically stated otherwise a part-time employee is entitled to annual leave and personal/carer's leave on a proportionate basis Before commencing a period of part-time employment the employee and the employer will agree in writing: That the employee may work part-time the number of hours to be worked on each particular day of the week (the guaranteed hours); and the times at which the employee will start and finish work each particular day; and when meal breaks may be taken and their duration PLEASE NOTE the agreement may be changed on a temporary or ongoing basis, provided it is mutually agreed to and in writing and the hours cannot result in the employee working 38 or more ordinary hours per week For any time worked in excess of the part-time employees guaranteed hours, the part-time employee must be paid at the overtime rate specified within the Award.
-Refer to the Award for changes of regular pattern or work by the employer and review of guaranteed hours.
+Weekly hire employment is subject to the notice provisions in Clause 33- Termination of Employment ν 2 rt_t ıma ⊢mni lovee

+A part-time employee is engaged to work for fewer than 38 ordinary hours per week and whose hours of work are reasonably predictable.

+A part-time employee can be weekly hire or daily hire (for plumbing and mechanical services only)